mridul037/mridul037/README.md

 **Quote of the hour:**

-Right now you are a prisoner of each application you use.
-You have only the options that were given you by the developer of that application.
+The entire history of software engineering is that of the rise in levels of abstraction.

-~ Ted Nelson
+~ Grady Booch
 <pre>

 </pre>